-Are you looking for some of the best views in Alberta?
-From flying over the Rocky Mountains to exploring some back-country trails around Banff, these are some of the most beautiful viewpoints in all of Canada
+Are you looking for some of the best places to visit in Alberta this winter?
+From flying over the Rocky Mountains to exploring some back-country trails around Banff, these are some of the most beautiful views in all of Canada!

-Are you looking for some of the best views in Alberta?
+Are you looking for some of the best places to visit in Alberta this winter?
 Then this is the post for you!

-When I think of Canada, the first images I immediately think of are the Rocky Mountains in Alberta.
+When I think of Canada, the first images I immediately think of are the Rocky Mountains covered in snow in Alberta.

 I find them so evocative and powerful, and in a country with some of the world’s must stunning scenery, I think the Rocky Mountains are the absolute pinnacle of beauty.

-In this post you won’t just find some of the best views in Alberta, but some of the best views in the world!
+In this post you won’t just find some of the best Alberta winter vacation ideas but where to find them

 When is the best time to travel to Alberta?